 PRP is a similar process, but the solution injected includes platelet rich plasma (PRP) from the patient’s own blood.
 PRP is used when a person’s condition would benefit from a more intense inflammatory response.
 For more information about these techniques, please visit our page on Prolotherapy & PRP.

-Who is a good candidate for Prolotherapy or PRP?
+Who is a good candidate for Prolotherapy?

 What are IV therapies?